oracle-devrel/cd3-automation-toolkit/isv.md

 **Method 2: Using the terraform code of source tenancy**
 <h5> All OCI Components </h5>

-- Execute the toolkit to export Identity Components(Compartments, Groups, Policies, Users, Network Sources) from source tenancy.
+- Execute the toolkit to export required Components from source tenancy.
 - There is no need to execute the generated shell script containing the terraform import commands.
-- Copy the generated *.auto.tfvars from 'identity' service folder of home region in source tenancy container.
+- Copy the generated *.auto.tfvars from service folder of region in source tenancy container.
-- Paste the files to 'identity' service folder of home region in target tenancy container.
+- Paste the files to service folder of the region in target tenancy container.
 - Make appropriate changes in tfvars like name changes.
+You can use sed commands to make multiple replacements.
 - Execute terraform init, plan and apply.
-This will create networking components in target OCI console.
+This will create these components in target OCI console.
 - Execute the toolkit to export the created components from target tenancy.
 This step is needed to get the target tenancy data into Excel sheet.